Skip to content

 Tips for creating effective video tutorials

-Online tutorials are an effective way of learning instructions, as a student can follow the process step by step when the instructor explains it.
+Online tutorials are an effective way to learn instructions, as a student can follow the process step by step as the instructor explains it.
 They offer advantages to both the learner and the instructor.

-A student or learner can learn at his own pace while sitting in the comforts of their home.
+A student or learner can learn at their own pace while sitting in the comforts of their home.
 Also, for the instructor, there isn't a time or place-bound for creating these video tutorials.
-However, it is important to understand how to make a video tutorial which is compelling and reaches the target audience.
+However, it is important to understand how to create a compelling video tutorial that reaches the target audience.

-You might find a lot of poorly made videos as they use raw content or have poor presentation skills.
-These videos drive away the potential followers even before they are able to view the content.
+You might find many poorly made videos, as they use raw content or have poor presentation.
+These videos drive away potential followers before they can even view the content.

 Top tips on how to make a video tutorial